Pyramid scheme: Matrix schemes

 Matrix schemes use the same fraudulent, unsustainable system as a pyramid; here, the participants pay to join a waiting list for a desirable product, which only a fraction of them can ever receive.
 Since matrix schemes follow the same laws of geometric progression as pyramids, they are subsequently as doomed to collapse.

 Such schemes operate as a queue, where the person at head of the queue receives an item such as a television, games console, digital camcorder, etc. when a certain number of new people join the end of the queue.
 For example, ten joiners may be required for the person at the front to receive their item and leave the queue.
 Each joiner is required to buy an expensive but potentially worthless item, such as an e-book, for their position in the queue.
 The scheme organizer profits because the income from joiners far exceeds the cost of sending out the item to the person at the front.
 Organizers can further profit by starting a scheme with a queue with shill names that must be cleared out before genuine people get to the front.
 The scheme collapses when no more people are willing to join the queue.

 Schemes may not reveal, or may attempt to exaggerate, a prospective joiner's queue position, a condition that essentially means the scheme is a lottery.
 Some countries have ruled that matrix schemes are illegal on that basis.

 Relation to Ponzi schemes

 While often confused with each other, pyramid schemes and Ponzi schemes are different.
 Pyramid schemes are based on network marketing, where each person in the pyramid is tasked with bringing in their own subordinates and in turn profiting from their sales or recruitments.
 This fails because it essentially requires an infinite number of people to join the company.
-In a Ponzi scheme, however, participants are promised returns on "investments", supposedly into stocks or goods, but which are actually paid for by new investors, while a central leading figure takes a portion as profit.
+In a Ponzi scheme, participants are promised returns on "investments", supposedly into stocks or goods, but which are actually paid for by new investors, while a central leading figure takes a portion as profit.